Submission Guidelines

 In June 2020, Wordgathering began publishing work under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license, which allows readers to view/access, download, and share the work (with proper attribution), but nothing else, without permission of the creator; all other rights remain with the creator.
 Please visit Frequently Asked Questions about Open Access, our Creative Commons license, and Fair Use for more information.
 If you have questions or concerns about this license, please contact us at wordgathering@syr.edu.

 Since there are many different kinds and varied experiences of physical, cognitive, intellectual, emotional, psychological, reading, and other disabilities, we adopt a “cross-disabilities” perspective in our publication philosophy and practices.
 D/deaf, D/disabled, Crip, Mad, Chronically Ill, Spoonie, Sick, and Neurodivergent (including Autistic) writers and creative artists are especially encouraged to submit their work for publication consideration.
-We unequivocally support and welcome the creative work of BIPOC, LGBTQIA2S+, young, elder, and working class writers and artists.
+We unequivocally support and welcome the creative work of BIPOC, LGBTQIA2S+, young, elder, and working-class writers and artists, and those who are affected by carceral systems.

 We will not tolerate hate speech or oppressive language and representations, of any kind, in submissions.
-Having said that, however, if your work critiques hate speech or oppression as part of its stated purpose, and if that approach and intention have been made clear, we will review your work.
 We will not review submissions that objectify disabled or other people.
+However, if your work critiques hate speech, objectification, or oppression as part of the work’s stated purpose, and if that approach and intention have been made clear, we will review your work.
+Wordgathering is unlikely to publish work that is intended primarily to be inspirational, rehabilitative, or therapeutic.
+Work about “overcoming” disability is also unlikely to be published.

 Our ongoing, special features—Reading Loop and Gatherer’s Blog—are by invitation only.
 Reading Loop is a close reading or discussion by a contributor; Gatherer’s Blog provides emergent as well as seasoned writers with opportunities to reflect upon aspects of their own writing processes.

 We prefer considering previously unpublished work.
-If you send us previously published work, you will be required to confirm that you have the copyright to republish, or have otherwise retained the rights to republish your work with Wordgathering.
+If you send us previously published work, you will be required to confirm that you have retained the rights to republish your work with Wordgathering.
 If you have questions, please send an email with the subject line “Rights and Permissions” to wordgathering@syr.edu.

 Our editorial team is eager to review your submissions.
 We are all writers and artists who have gone through the submission process, many times, and we know how challenging this process can be.
 As we review your work and communicate with you with kindness, we ask that you share your work and communicate with us with kindness, as well—trusting that we will do our very best, throughout the process.
 Please do not hesitate to reach out to us at wordgathering@syr.edu, if you have any questions or concerns about our submission guidelines or any aspects of the review process.